King-s-Knowledge-Graph-Lab/OntoChat/assets/user_study/User_Needs_for_the_LLM_assisted_Task_Assisting_in_User_Story_Creation.md

 Please refine my response to ensure:

-1. The goal is clearly described and ontology-driven, emphasizing knowledge structuring, reasoning, or interoperability.
+1. The goal is clearly described and directly related to using an ontology-based system to support a real task in the specified domain.
-2. Expand the goal description, if necessary, to ensure it starts with a high-level *[KNOWLEDGE REPRESENTATION OBJECTIVE]* followed by a specific *[ONTOLOGY-SUPPORTED TASK]*.
+2. Expand the goal if needed: start with a high-level *[KNOWLEDGE REPRESENTATION OBJECTIVE]* (such as representing key domain knowledge, integrating data, or enabling reasoning), then describe a specific *[DOMAIN TASK]* or *[USER NEED]* that the ontology-based system should support.
-3. Ensure the goal description aligns with my domain expertise and the role of ontologies in solving real-world problems.
+3. Make sure the goal aligns with my domain expertise and addresses a practical scenario where ontology-based systems add value.
-4. The focus remains solely on ontology-related objectives, avoiding unrelated technical or system-level descriptions.
+4. Focus on the ontology-supported aspects of the task, not unrelated system functions or technology details.
-5. The language is *[CONCISE & PRECISE / CREATIVE & DETAILED]*.
+5. Use *[CONCISE & PRECISE / CREATIVE & DETAILED]* language as needed for clarity.
-6. The final answer is structured as *[BULLET POINTS / A DETAILED PARAGRAPH / TAXONOMY-LIKE HIERARCHY]*.
+6. Present the output as *[BULLET POINTS / A DETAILED PARAGRAPH / TAXONOMY-LIKE HIERARCHY]*.
 ```

 ## **Action Refinement**